 Another great way to save is by buying ‘recycled’, ‘second hand’ or ‘used’ goods.
 New Zealanders are great at this.
 Browsing TradeMe (our home-grown equivalent to eBay or Craigslist), where you can buy virtually anything second hand, is something of a national pastime.

-You can also score excellent bargains and ‘retro’ finds at the charity shops, or ‘opshops’ you’ll find in most towns and cities.
+You can also get excellent bargains and ‘retro’ finds at the charity shops or ‘opshops’ that you will find in most towns and cities.